 Proposal for Round 0 Discussion

-Proposal 3.2: For STxMP transmission, enhance beam reporting to identify UL Tx beams that can be used for STxMP transmission and consider the following enhancement examples:
+Proposal 3.2: Study to Enhance beam reporting to identify UL Tx beams that can be transmitting simultaneously and consider the following enhancement examples:

-Alt1: Enhancing the group-based beam reporting to report beam pairs that can be transmitted simultaneously
+Alt1: Enhancing the group-based beam reporting to report beam pairs that can be received simultaneously and also can be transmitted simultaneously, considering to report an index of UE capability value set for each reported beam in each beam pair.

-Alt2: Enhancing the beam reporting with UE capability value set so that the UE can indicate that two UL Tx beams can used for STxMP.
+Alt2: Enhancing the beam reporting with UE capability value set so that the UE can indicate that two UL Tx beams can transmitted simultaneously.

-Alt3: Introducing a new UL group-based beam reporting where the UE can report UL beam pairs that can be used for STxMP.
+Alt3: Introducing a new UL group-based beam reporting where the UE can report UL beam pairs that can be transmitted simultaneously.

-Study to support a mechanism that allows the system to turn off the STxMP transmission temporarily in the case when STxMP cannot be supported due to e.g., panel overheating or inter-panel interference.
+Study whether/how to support a mechanism that allows the system to turn off the STxMP transmission temporarily in the case when STxMP cannot be efficiently supported due to e.g., panel overheating or inter-panel interference.

+Study whether/how Rel-17 MPE reporting mechanisms can be enhanced to support STxMP.